 - The requirements for the major in chemistry (48 points)

-- Additional four units (24 points) from the remaining level 2 and level 3 units listed above under the major, with a total of at least four units at level 3.
+- Four additional units (24 points) from the remaining level 2 and level 3 units listed above under the major, with a total of at least four units at level 3.

 Successful completion of this area of study can be counted towards meeting the requirements for the following single degrees:*